allegroai/clearml-docs/docs/guides/frameworks/pytorch_lightning/pytorch_lightning_example.md

 ## Artifacts

-Models created by the experiment appear in the experiment’s **ARTIFACTS** tab.
+Models created by the experiment appear in the experiment's **ARTIFACTS** tab.

 ![PyTorch Lightning model](../../../img/examples_pytorch_lightning_model.png)

-Clicking on a model name takes you to the [model’s page](../../../webapp/webapp_model_viewing.md), where you can view the model’s details and access the model.
+Clicking on a model name takes you to the [model's page](../../../webapp/webapp_model_viewing.md), where you can view the model's details and access the model.

 ## Console